 Sorting the wheat from the chaff

 At around 1,450 nanometers moisture shows up as very dark, allowing us to, for example, detect fill levels in opaque containers.
-Moisture is also present in produce bruising, and SWIR lets us see it well before our eyes can detect it.
+Moisture is also present if fruit is bruised, SWIR lets us see it well before our eyes can detect it.

 At 700 – 900 nanometers, near IR is often seen as the transition stage to SWIR, with slightly more accessible technology.
-As it is just above the visible spectrum, we have combined the two on our sensors and cameras for years, including the P4 Multispectral, Genie, LINEA ML and LINEA 2.
+As it is just above the visible spectrum, Teledyne has combined the two on our sensors and cameras for many years, including the Piranha4 Multispectral line scan series, Genie Nano, and LINEA ML.

 When color is not enough